Aimar-Goni/AG_AIMedievalSim/README.md

     *   **Analysis & Influence:** The challenge with custom pathfinding is integrating it smoothly.
 Community resources often show how to make a subsystem accessible globally, which is how `PathfindingSubsystem` is used by AI characters and the `AMS_AIManager`.
 The `AMS_MovementNodeMeshStarter`'s approach of raycasting to generate a grid of `FMoveNode`s and then connecting neighbours is a common technique discussed in such custom pathfinding tutorials.
 The dynamic update, allowing the pathfinding grid to react to in-game changes is an advanced feature that makes the custom system more robust than a static grid.

         ![IMAGE: AG_AIMedievalSim - Debug draw of the pathfinding grid generated by `AMS_MovementNodeMeshStarter` over the terrain.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-12.png)
-        [FIG DESC: Figure 17.
+        [Figure 17.
 Debug visualization of the pathfinding node grid generated by `AMS_MovementNodeMeshStarter`.
 Nodes are placed based on raycasts, and connections (not shown here) are established if paths between them are clear.
 This custom grid approach was informed by community examples.]

         [CODE SNIPPET: CustomMovementPlugin/Source/CustomMovementPlugin/Private/Movement/MS_PathfindingSubsystem.cpp - UMS_PathfindingSubsystem::SetNodeBlockedStatus - Broadcasting path updates.]
         ```cpp